kareembaher/notepad-application/README.md

 #### kubernetes-file:
 This directory containes all the nessessary yaml files for creating the pod, deployment, secrets, and services
 - notepad.deployment.yml - will create a deployment for the notepad application
-- notepad.service.yml - will create a service for the notepas application
+- notepad.service.yml - will create a service for the notepad application
 - mysql.pod.yml - will create the mysql pod
 - mysql.service - will create the service for the mysql pod
 - secrets.yml - where we will store our sensetive data for the notepad and mysql env. variables that will contain the root password and database name.
 I encrypted the info using this URL https://www.base64decode.org/, if you wish to change any of the info you may edit the secrets file with the new encrypted code from the previous URL